BPDanek/le-baby-net/README.md

 methods are good for which applications.

 The link-dump includes useful information associated with this project; if you have quesitons as to why I did something specific (ex. activation function) then refer to that document.

+This repository is currently inactive.
+If you ask questions I may still answer them, but I'm not working on any updates.